 All hearings and deliberations before the Sports Tribunal in relation to anti- doping rule violations will be held in private and be confidential save where the parties otherwise agree.

-Any decisions of the Sports Tribunal that an anti-doping rule violation has been committed, must be notified to DFSNZ promptly and no later than 7 working days from the date the decision has been made.
+Any decisions of the Sports Tribunal that an anti-doping rule violation has been committed, must be notified to the Commission promptly and no later than 7 working days from the date the decision has been made.

 Appeals